Start Here: Is It an Emergency?

 Initial visit

-Minor or non-urgent conditions → visit a nearby GP clinic (often the best option for foreigners) or a Polyclinic (cost-effective for locals with subsidies).
-Most minor issues — colds, fevers, basic blood tests, routine chronic care — can be managed here.
+Minor or non-urgent → visit a nearby GP clinic (often best for foreigners) or a Polyclinic (cost-effective for locals with subsidies).
+Most minor issues, basic blood tests, and routine chronic care can be managed here.
 Doctors issue prescriptions and Medical Certificates (MC).

 Escalation

 If the clinic cannot manage the condition → request a Referral Letter → proceed to a hospital specialist clinic.
-This step is critical for insurance reimbursement — do not skip it.
+This step is critical for insurance reimbursement.

 Emergency